CodePushGo/website/src/content/blog/en/how-to-use-capgo-documentation-for-ota-updates.md

 This section pulls together the main ideas from the guide.

-CodePushGo's documentation provides clear instructions for integrating OTA updates into Capacitor apps while staying compliant with app store regulations.
+CodePushGo's documentation provides clear instructions for integrating OTA updates into React Native apps while staying compliant with app store regulations.

 Using CodePushGo's resources, developers can implement essential features like **end-to-end encryption** and **CI/CD integration**, covering everything from initial setup to advanced configurations [\[1\]](https://github.com/Cap-go/capacitor-updater).